 Maybe you kept trying to hit a home run, ace geometry, play the piano, ski down the black diamond trails, or take first place in spelling contests because you didn’t want to fail.
 As children, it’s normal to be desperate for praise and approval.
 That desperation often becomes an ingrained habit that morphs into perfectionism.

 Ask yourself what the opposite of achieving perfection is.
-People usually say failure, accompanied by shame or humiliation.
+People usually say failure is accompanied by shame or humiliation.
 In most cases, being afraid of making mistakes and letting others down is what leads to being a perfectionist.

 4.)
 Identify your beliefs about mistakes and failure.